Wave Function Collapse and the No-Superluminal-Signaling Principle

-Projection implies the elimination of superposition after a finite number of interactions.
-Bell showed that this results in differences in some predicted measurement correlations depending on when the projection is assumed to occur.
+Projection implies a violation of the principle of superposition after a finite number of interactions.
+It can be shown that this results in differences in some predicted measurement correlations depending on when the projection is assumed to occur.
 Measurements consist of entangling interactions.
 The key to testing for superposition effects after entangling interactions occur is to observe the system in a basis that is different from the basis in which the initial interactions take place.
 For example, one designs an experiment to correlate the x-components of spin of an elementary particle to the states of a target system, and then tests for correlations between the subject particle and the detector system in the y or z-spin basis.
-This is essentially what Bell proposed in \cite{Bell_CH}.
-It is the central idea in the quantum eraser experiments proposed by Scully and his colleagues\cite{Scully_Druhl,Scully_ES_a,Scully_ES_b,Scully_exp,Walborn}, and it is the basic "trick" in quantum computing\cite{Mermin}.
-The illustration presented here is a somewhat modified version of Bell's example\footnote{Essentially the same example was presented earlier in \cite{Gillis_E}.}.
+This is similar to what Bell demonstrated in \cite{Bell_CH}.
+It is the central idea in the quantum eraser experiments proposed by Scully and his colleagues\cite{Scully_Druhl,Scully_ES_a,Scully_ES_b,Scully_exp,Walborn}, and it is the basic ``trick" in quantum computing\cite{Mermin}.
+The illustration presented here combines features of Bell's example and quantum eraser arrangements.\footnote{Essentially the same example was presented earlier in \cite{Gillis_E}.}.

-Consider a spin-1/2 particle in a z-up state.
+Consider a spin-${\frac{1}{2}}$ particle in a z-up state.
 If the x-up and x-down components are somehow separated and then recombined the z-up state can be recovered if the phases are properly controlled:

-Suppose now that we add a "detector" particle in an x-down state and design an interaction so that a subject particle in an x-up state flips the state of the detector from down to up, while a subject particle in an x-down state leaves the detector unchanged.
+Suppose now that we add a ``detector" particle in an x-down state and design an interaction so that a subject particle in an x-up state flips the state of the detector from down to up, while a subject particle in an x-down state leaves the detector unchanged.
 The evolution of the system can be represented schematically as follows:

 The $|z_0\!\uparrow\rangle$ state can no longer be detected in 100 per cent of the cases, but superposition effects are still exhibited through the perfect correlations between $|z_0\!\uparrow\rangle$ and $|z_1\!\uparrow\rangle$, and between $|z_0\!\downarrow\rangle$ and $|z_1\!\downarrow\rangle$.